 XFE is able to offer the UK military community the opportunity to establish and grow successful and sustainable start-up businesses.
 As a result, XFE directly contributes to the UK’s long-term economic growth and stability: creating sustainable business; expanding the jobs’ market, and ensuring the present and future wellbeing of the Service community.

 Ren is also involved in other initiatives and fully supports diversity and inclusion.
 She has been appointed by the Chairman of the Federation of Small Business as their Armed Forces Champion where she will help advance policy change for the Armed Forces in business community.
+Ren is also a newly-appointed board member and SME Lead for Enterprise M3 LEP.

 Ren is also a Visiting Fellow at Lord Ashcroft’s International Business School at Anglia Ruskin University.
 Alongside delivering lectures to students at the Business School, she is also helping to shape the academic agenda to cover topics that are central to military and education at graduate and post-graduate level.